Choosing a Style

 Wine Racks: Choose from semi-custom kits in all shapes, sizes and qualities, to a fully custom design that is perfectly tailored to your cellar.
 More elaborate elements like arches, islands and LED lighting will add cost as compared to basic bin storage.
 Different wood species, finishes and quality also will affect the cost of the racks.
 Remember that richer woods may not require staining, so get the racks quoted in different woods, stains and finishes.

-Decor: Homeowners often choose to add shelves or display arches to present dramatic accessories like the Riedel Horn Decanter, or add personal touches with art pieces and display barrels on the wall.
-Stemware storage racks, decorative molding, ladders and other exciting accessories can be added that will give your wine cellar that finishing touch.
+Decor: Homeowners often choose to add shelves or display arches to present dramatic accessories like the Riedel Horn Decanter, or add personal touches with art pieces, display barrels, stemware storage racks, decorative molding, ladders, wall units and other exciting accessories can be added that will give your wine cellar that finishing touch.

 Questions about the cellar building process?
 Interested in a free design or assistance choosing the right cooling unit for your space?
 Don’t hesitate to call us at (800) 527-4072 x1 or use the Live Chat feature at IWA Wine Accessories.